6 Best Exhaust Manifolds for Ford Ranger: Restore Performance and Cut Noise

 A high-volume bestseller chosen again and again

-Dorman 674-186 Rear Exhaust Manifold Kit with Gaskets and HardwareDorman 674-186 Rear Exhaust Manifold Kit with Gaskets and Hardware
+Dorman 674-153 Passenger Side Exhaust Manifold Kit with Gaskets and HardwareDorman 674-153 Passenger Side Exhaust Manifold Kit with Gaskets and Hardware

 Pros:

-• Includes manifold gasket and basic mounting hardware for a single installation
+• Includes manifold gasket and mounting hardware so you have the parts needed for installation

 Cons: